June 11th is International Day of Play in Nova Scotia!

 The 2024 International Day of Play (IDoP) in Halifax was a big success, proving that when communities come together, play can transform lives!
 Families, educators, and community leaders joined forces to celebrate the power of play through dynamic, interactive experiences.

-From the Old Time PlayDay at the Halifax Waterfront, where classic games brought generations together, to the Loose Parts Play Event, which encouraged creativity and exploration, the city came alive with the energy of play.
+From the Old Time PlayDay at the Halifax Waterfront, where classic games brought generations together, to the Loose Parts Play Event, which

 Play-focused film screenings sparked conversations about the role of play in child development, while social media engagement amplified the movement across Nova Scotia.